-One of my favourite parts of Sani resort is Bousoulas Beach, a 5km stretch of white sand – it must be one of the best beaches in Greece.
+One of my favourite parts of Sani luxury resort is Bousoulas Beach, a 5km stretch of white sand – it must be one of the best beaches in Greece.
 I found it hard to believe that no matter what time we arrived, there were sun beds available at the waters edge – this while the resort was fully booked during the peak summer season.

 The White Party at Sani Resort